btknzn/Eye-Blink-detection-and-communication-via-haar-cascade-opencv/README.md

 The user should install numpy cv2 and time library and also install pre trained some models ( haarcascade_frontalgace_fefault.xml and haarcascade_eye.xml).THe information about these library and this pre trained model are enormous, so this system is easy to use.
 Please do not hesitate to ask me for any further information

+This systems includes one raspberry pi 3 b plus, one V2.1 raspberry camera, and one 2x16 LCD.
+I also uploded haarcascade_frontalgace_fefault.xml and haarcascade_eye.xml.
+If you make research, you can even train your models.